By Tim Lambert

 The Neanderthals made simple clothes from animal skins.
 They used stone borers to make holes in the edges of skins and threaded leather thongs through.
 The Neanderthals also made tools of bone.
 Clearly the Neanderthals were intelligent people.
 They made sophisticated tools.

 In 1996 a bone was found with holes in it.
 Possibly a Neanderthal flute.
 In 2003 a stone was found that looks like a very crude carving of a human face.
 Furthermore animal teeth and shells with holes have been found and it is believed they were pendants.
 Evidence has now been found that Neanderthals created art on the wall of caves.
+Examples from about 65,000 years ago were found in what is now Spain.

 The First Farmers